Atmospheric theatre: Auckland Civic Theatre (Auckland, New Zealand)

+Brixton Academy (London, England, UK)

+See Rainbow Theatre (London, England, UK), below.

 Capitol Theatre (Port Hope, Ontario, Canada)

 The Capitol Theatre is located in Port Hope, Ontario, Canada, and is one of the last three atmospheric movie theatres still in operation in Canada.
 Constructed in 1930, the interior of the auditorium was designed to resemble a walled medieval courtyard surrounded by a forest.
 It was also one of the first cinemas in Canada built expressly for talking pictures.
 It opened on Friday, August 15, 1930, with the film "Queen High" starring Charles Ruggles and Ginger Rogers.